 Carabiner.
 You use this to allow you to rest attached to the cable or the rungs.
-It’s better to get a large carabiner with a screwlock (instead of a ball lock) in case emergency resting to make it easy for you to get connected to the rungs.
+It’s better to get a large carabiner with a screw lock (instead of a ball lock) in case emergency resting to make it easy for you to get connected to the rungs.

 Via Ferrata Set / Via Ferrata Kit This is your lifeline.
 This is how you are attached to the cable, but this is for emergency use only.
 If you fall, there is an Energy Absorption system inside the little pack that prevents you from falling off the rock as long as you’re hooked into the cable properly with both clips attached.
 I’ve heard that it takes a decent fall or a mistake that prior to the fall to damage it, but if you have a fall, it is standard practice to check that it is not damaged.
 If it is damaged, you have a serious problem.

+This is the exact via ferrata kit that I have.
+I liked how large the clips were compared to some others that I’ve rented while climbing prior to buying my own!
 This is also referred to as the via ferrata lanyard, however this is not a normal lanyard.
 You cannot use any kind of lanyard.
 This is specialized climbing equipment that can save your life.

-If you see yourself doing this again after trying it out for the first time (or you live close to the mountains), I think it’s worth owning your own as you can just go on your own once you know proper technique (and for free!).
+If you see yourself doing this again after trying it out for the first time (or you live close to the mountains), I think that it’s worth owning your own kit as you can just go on your own once you know proper technique (and for free!).
 It can be difficult to find shops that rent via ferrata harnesses depending on where you are and a friend had to buy one when we were in Italy as it was impossible to find one for rent.

 For anyone trying it out without a guide, find out a tear/rip looks like in the seam from an expert.
 This might save your life if you have a fall, but you’re not sure if your gear is damaged.

-I researched my gear a lot and I ended up buying the Easy-Rider from Black Diamond, which has large clips that allow you to clip into the cable more easily. $90-150 USD.
+I researched my gear a lot and I ended up buying the Easy-Rider from Black Diamond, which has large clips that allow you to clip into the cable more easily.
 If you’re renting via ferrata gear, have an expert carefully check your gear for any rips/tears before you go.
 Also, ask them what a tear/rip looks like if you’ll be doing it without a guide.

 Climbing Helmet.
 This is required as you’re often climbing directly on the rock and rock MIGHT fall on you.
 Jacob actually witnessed a rock fall on someone during a via-ferrata, but luckily their helmet stopped anything serious from happening.

 Look up via ferratas close to you.
 My favorite place to look is on Wikiloc for routes, but I often go to Youtube to get a feeling about the route although it’s hard to access difficulty from watching a youtube video.